-Restoration and enhancement accounts for \$2,036,000 of the contracts line amount.
-Additional funds in the contract line are for the writing of habitat management plans via qualified vendors and engaging respective County Soil and Water Conservation Districts for landowner outreach purposes to facilitate communication of the protection program.
+Restoration and enhancement accounts for \$4,750,000 of the contracts line amount.
+Additional funds in the contract line are for the writing of habitat management plans via qualified vendors and engaging county SWCD and other vendors for landowner outreach purposes to facilitate communication of the protection program.